 Also in 1997, we opened our doors to high school students, one grade at a time, with applications accepted for the ninth grade.
 We celebrated our first senior class in May 2000 with six graduates out of a total school enrollment of 910.

-In 2003 the North Atlanta School of the Arts (NASOTA) was added as a school-within-the-school.
-NASOTA provided intensive study in a student's chosen field every afternoon while the student completed a college prep program at NCCS in the mornings.
-Students studied Dance, Theatre, Vocal, Instrumental, and Visual Arts.
+In 2000, we joined the Georgia Independent School Association.
+Our first year with the association, we were named overall champion in the 4AA region for competition in athletics and fine arts.
+Fall of 2002, we moved up to AAA competition and ranked as the eighth largest private school in the metro Atlanta area.
+In 2003 the North Atlanta School of the Arts (NASOTA) was added as a school-within-the-school, providing intensive study in a chosen field every afternoon while the student completed a college prep program on our campus in the mornings.
+NASOTA offered Dance, Theatre, Vocal, Instrumental, and Visual Arts.

-As co-curricular programs grew to enhance student life, football became the newest addition to the school's roster of over 40 Middle School and Upper School competitive sports.
+As co-curricular programs grew to enhance student life, football became the newest addition to the school's roster of over forty Middle School and Upper School competitive sports.
 Property adjacent to the school was purchased and a portion was converted to a practice football field.
-The success of key athletic programs during the early and mid 2000s led to a jump to the Georgia High School Association in 2008: a move that is expected to give North Cobb Christian School greater exposure and credibility outside the 10 mile radius currently serviced by the school.
+The success of key athletic programs during the early and mid- 2000s led to a jump to the Georgia High School Association in 2008, providing greater exposure and credibility outside our initial ten-mile radius.